stomar/firedown/README.md

     installed `firedown`, you might need to invoke `firedown` using it's full path.)

-2. Create `firedown.host` as empty trigger file or as empty directory in any of the monitored directories, where `host` is the hostname of the system you want to bring down.
+Bring down the system by creating `firedown.host` as empty trigger file or as empty directory in any of the monitored directories, where `host` is the hostname of the system you want to bring down.
 (With Dropbox this can be done over the web interface.)

-3. As soon as a trigger file is detected in any of the monitored directories, a shutdown with a delay of 60 seconds will be issued.
+As soon as a trigger file is detected in any of the monitored directories, a shutdown with a delay of 60 seconds will be issued.

-    Note: To prevent shutdowns from being triggered repeatedly by the same file, the system will only be brought down when the trigger previously has been removed successfully.
+To prevent shutdowns from being triggered repeatedly by the same file, the system will only be brought down when the trigger previously has been removed successfully.

 If run as a daemon, `firedown` writes messages to `/var/log/firedown.log`.
 In non-daemon mode use the `--log` or `-l` option to write messages